carlowiesse/myApp/README.md

 # myApp

-This is a simple app I created using Java to keep track of my personal monthly expenditure.
+This is a simple Android app I created using Java to keep track of my personal monthly expenditure.